UniMath/agda-unimath/src/synthetic-homotopy-theory/dependent-descent-circle.lagda.md

     ( Q :
       dependent-descent-data-circle l3
         ( descent-data-family-with-descent-data-circle A)) →
-    is-contr (family-for-dependent-descent-data-circle l A Q)
+    is-contr (double-family-for-dependent-descent-data-circle l A Q)
 ```